-Hilda Hayward was born in Takapuna in 1898, the daughter of a affluent engineer father and a music teacher mother.
+Hilda Hayward was born in Takapuna on 26 September 1898, the daughter of an affluent engineer father and a music teacher mother.
 Her father drowned while Hilda was still a child.

 Later she spoke of having been “intensely interested” in movies as a youngster — imagining herself not as an actor, but working behind-the-scenes.